 “So many people, race all across the board, say, ‘You should’ve won!'”

 The ultimate professional.
 Team player is the right way to describe him, and he’s been a very handy talent for WWE despite not being used as good as WWE could have used him.
 A worthy Hall of Famer.

 WATCH: Booker T talks about his feud with Triple H on his podcast

 The Aftermath for Booker T Following His Loss to Triple H

 This was the win that should have catapulted Booker T straight to the very top.
-Everything was aligned perfectly and made great sense for him to become world champion at WrestleMania 19.
+Everything was aligned perfectly, and made great sense for him to become a world champion at WrestleMania 19.
 That didn’t happen, as we know.
-So where did this leave Booker T?
+So, where did this leave Booker T?

 Triple H infamously and was well-documented to go on and remain in the main event picture for a few more years.
 Fans name this timeline (from 2002-2005) the Triple H “Reign of Terror.”
 Booker T, on the other hand, would feud with Triple H for one more month in a team capacity alongside Shawn Michaels and Kevin Nash against Triple H, Ric Flair, and Chris Jericho.
 This feud was only used as a catalyst to move onto a Triple H and Kevin Nash feud.

 Following that, Booker T did capture championship gold, albeit, not the gold fans were hoping for just a short time earlier.
 Booker T won the Intercontinental Championship on a July 2003 episode of RAW against champion Christian.
 This was the first and only time he captured that championship in his career.
 He would drop it a month later back to Christian at a house show due to a back injury.